erendowski/Chess3D/README.md

 November 2024 KellyCode updated to Three r170
-KellyCode clone this to Chess3D_SA after THREE r170 update
+and cloned to a new project, Chess3D_SA

 Chess3D
 =======